blue-pho3nix/dwm-love/README.md

 # Kali DWM Love

 I made scripts to install various DWM themes on Kali. <br>
-These themes use LARBS: https://github.com/LukeSmithxyz/voidrice <br>
+These themes use LARBS: https://github.com/LukeSmithxyz/voidrice

 > [!Note]
 > I use VMware.
 The `.xprofile` file has settings that make copy paste possible in DWM.<br>